 Not all coconut nectar currently on the market is a raw product, but most are organic and non-GMO.
 The brand Coconut Secrets is one of the first companies to offer this bottled syrup back in 2009 here in the U.S. They are currently one of the few companies to offer raw coconut nectar heated at 105-110 degrees Fahrenheit.

-There are several other brands, like Sunfood and Essential Living Foods, that continue to follow in their footsteps.
+There are several other brands, like Sunfood and Ojio, that continue to follow in their footsteps.
 However, their coconut sweeteners are typically heated to temperatures of around 220-250 degrees Fahrenheit.
 We personally like to use "raw" nectar, but there are still benefits to using these "non-raw" sweeteners over other more refined sugars.

 From our research the coconut nectar produced by these brands also supports the work of small family owned farms who employ sustainable farming practices.